RobotComponents/RobotComponents/README.md

 ## Credits
 ![EDEK_logo](/Utility/181101_EDEK-LOGO-01.png)

-Robot Components is an open source project developed and initiated by the chair of [Experimental and Digital Design and Construction of the University of Kassel](https://edek.uni-kassel.de/) led by Prof. Eversmann.
-The technical development is initiated and executed by the research associates and student assistants who are listed [here](https://github.com/RobotComponents/RobotComponents/blob/master/AUTHORS.md).
+Robot Components is an open source project initiated by the chair of [Experimental and Digital Design and Construction of the University of Kassel](https://www.uni-kassel.de/fb06/institute/architektur/fachgebiete/experimentelles-und-digitales-entwerfen-und-konstruieren/home).
+The developers and contributors are listed [here](https://github.com/RobotComponents/RobotComponents/blob/master/AUTHORS.md).

 Robot Components uses the ABB PC SDK for real-time connection to ABB Robots, you can find the SDK used in this project [here](https://developercenter.robotstudio.com/pc-sdk).